 Article I: Name and Territorial Limits

 Section 1.
-The name of this organization shall be the Pennsylvania District of Circle K International, and shall also be known by its initials “PACK.”
+The name of this organization shall be the Pennsylvania District of Circle K International and shall also be known by its initials, PACK.

 Section 2.
-The territorial limits within which this District shall function shall be co-extensive with the territorial limits of the Pennsylvania District of Kiwanis International unless other territorial limits are petitioned by the Kiwanis and Circle K District Boards and such petition is approved by the Circle K International Board of Representatives and the Kiwanis International Board of Trustees.
+The territorial limits within which this District shall function shall be co-extensive with the territorial limits of the Pennsylvania District of Kiwanis International unless other territorial limits are petitioned by the Kiwanis and Circle K District Boards and such petition is approved by the Circle K International Board of Trustees and the Kiwanis International Board of Trustees.

 Section 3.
 The Pennsylvania District of Circle K International shall adopt an official emblem and other insignia.